3611 NewsThe Herald's Voice

 Scripture references

-2. Behold, children are a heritage from the Lord, the fruit of the womb a reward.
-Like arrows in the hand of a warrior are the children of one's youth.
+5. Behold, children are a heritage from the Lord, the fruit of the womb a reward.

-6. But Jesus said, 'Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven.'
+7. But when Jesus saw it, he was indignant and said to them, “Let the little children come to me; do not forbid them, for to such belongs the kingdom of God."

 Holding onto Scripture in this area